LitiumAB/Education/Developer Education/Presentation/public/presentation.md

       });
       ```

-* Abandoned carts are automatically persisted to the database and can be accessed using `CartService`

 ???

 Id to get a CartContextSession is available in the request/cookie

 The order does not get created until the payment app notifies that there is at least one guaranteed payment for the given cart, minimizing the number of waste orders in the database

-Abandoned carts get persisted when the session expire (and sometimes before that)

 ---